Titan Airways’ aim is to ensure its business and activities contribute positively to society.

 Who we are

 We are a privately owned charter airline.
-Established in 1988, we operate a fleet of modern, jet-powered aircraft on charter operations throughout the world.
+Established in 1988, we operate a fleet of modern passenger and freight aircraft on charter operations throughout the world.
 We support other airlines providing aircraft and crew at short notice to ensure continued operations for those airlines.
 In addition, we operate charters for corporations, sports teams and governments (including humanitarian missions).
-Several aircraft are dual role and are able to fly cargo.

 Key corporate responsibility impacts